 History and current development of the foreign exchange market

-Life without money is inconceivable today because it fulfills a multitude of functions: it is a recognized medium of exchange, a computing unit with which goods and services can be compared, and a means of storing value.
+A life without money is unimaginable today, as there is a multitude of Features fulfilled: It is a recognized medium of exchange, a unit of account with which goods and services can be compared, and a store of value.

 Before "money" took on its current form, it had gone through several thousand years of development.
 The first means of payment dates from around 4500 BC.
 At that time silver was used as a means of payment.
 The first price lists were probably around 1500 v.
 BC used.
 Coins first appeared in the seventh century BC BC.
 In contrast to today's scraps, the precious metal content of the currency coins at that time corresponded to their face value.
 Paper money was probably invented in China in the ninth century, but it has only been used in Europe for around 300 years.